gravitational/teleport/rfd/0078-login-rules.md

 ### When login rules will be parsed and evaluated

-Login rules will be evaluated during each user login.
+Login rules will be parsed and evaluated during each user login.
 This will occur after the SSO provider has returned its assertions/claims, and before Teleport maps these to internal Teleport roles via `attributes_to_roles` or `claims_to_roles` so that transformed traits can be used for this mapping.

 An eventual extension to login rules could also return the desired set of Teleport roles which the user should have.

-The predicate expression should only need to be parsed a single time during the first user login, the parsed value can be permanently cached in memory (keyed by the full plaintext predicate expression).
-The parsed expression will be evaluated during login with the context of the unique user's SAML/OIDC assertions/claims.

 During login, the auth server will load all `login_rule` resources in the cluster, sort them by `priority` and `name`, and apply all of them in order.